greg7mdp/rippled/docs/sidechain/spec.md

 6) A way to prevent assets from being wrapped multiple times (prevent transaction replay).
 The proofs that certain events happened on the different chains are public and can be submitted multiple times.
-This can only wrap (or unlock) assets once.
+This must only be able to wrap or unlock assets once.

 In this implementation, a regular XRP ledger account is used to put assets into trust on the mainchain, and a regular XRP ledger account is used to issue assets